City Architect of Birmingham: W.G. Reed – the last City Architect

 While Maudsley was being prosecuted, his deputy William G. Reed fulfilled the role of City Architect, and following Maudsley's conviction he was appointed City Architect.
 The quantity surveying division was separated into the new City Building Finance Department.

 Reed sought to improve both the quality of architectural design, and the methods of managing the department.
 The post of Deputy was abolished and four Assistant City Architects each headed major areas of work: Housing; Education and Social Services.
 He appointed Granville Lewis, formerly at Coventry City Council, as Assistant City Architect responsible for a new wave of social housing estates on the City's Worcestershire border.
 Reed also appointed a number of new generation architects to introduce fresh design ideas.
 The resulting North Worcestershire estates broke new ground in layout and dwelling design being more open and attractive than their predecessors.

 In the early 1970s a backlash developed to post-war wholesale slum clearance.
 It became recognised that dwellings scheduled for clearance could be refurbished to provide decent homes.
 Birmingham, at the forefront of this new thinking, established an Urban Renewal section in the Environmental Health Department.
-This based 8 multi-disciplinary project teams around the city working with residents on the improvement of their neighbourhoods.
-In a far-sighted and progressive move, Reed established project team architects in each team with a dedicated central group of architectural staff under architect Ken Gething, who had joined the Department following the merger of Sutton Coldfield into Birmingham.
+This is based on 8 multi-disciplinary project teams around the city working with residents on the improvement of their neighbourhoods.
+In a far-sighted and progressive move, Reed established a project team of architects in each team with a dedicated central group of architectural staff under architect Ken Gething, who had joined the Department following the merger of Sutton Coldfield into Birmingham.
 Reed also appointed a project planner to assist in clarifying the sequence and timescale of the work.
 The result was a major contribution to Birmingham’s national pre-eminence in the urban renewal field.